hugomoran159/IIP2/pages/index.md

     SELECT
         Tenure AS source,
         Purchaser AS target,
-        SUM(Capital) AS value
-    FROM sankey_b.sankey_b -- Assuming this table holds 60k data
-    WHERE Capital > 0
-    GROUP BY Development_Finance, Tenure, Purchaser
+        -- Sum capital only for the Tenure->Purchaser stage from new data SUM(CAST(Capital AS DOUBLE)) AS value -- Cast Capital to DOUBLE FROM sankey_b.sankey_b_purchaser -- Corrected data source name back WHERE CAST(Capital AS DOUBLE) > 0 -- Cast Capital in WHERE clause GROUP BY Tenure, Purchaser
 )

 -- Combine all links